gemfire/gemfire-developer-website/content/blog/command-region-pattern/index.md

 ```

 ## What’s Next?
-Check out [geode-command-region-pattern](https://github.com/jujoramos/geode-command-region-pattern) and play around with it, it allows you to test your commands in a distributed fashion using the [geode-dunit](https://www.cwiki.us/pages/viewpage.action?pageId=57934900) module.

 There are several other really useful things that can be done through the usage of this pattern, like distributing a *Region.destroy()* or *Region.clear()* operation, execute a transaction on the remote cluster, the possibilities are endless, give it a try!

 Looking for other interesting use cases?, check the following articles: